AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 - To fix mistakes in the UI/UX
 - To learn what people like or don’t like about our app

-## Server Data Storage and Logging Practices
+## Server data storage and logging practices

 **AdGuard Mail** is composed of two main components: the Temporary Email Service and the Alias Service.
 Each component handles data storage and logging differently to ensure user privacy while maintaining essential functionality.